eslachance/php-transparent-proxy/README.md

 - Dynamic destination (though that's relatively trivial to change), because I don't need it.
 - Load Balancing/Cycling, I may add this as a personal exercise in the future.
 - Authentication, beyond the referrer check, or session (this should be handled by the backend anyway)

+### Quick Steps

+- Download proxy.php.
+- Modify proxy.php and change the $destinationURL to the URL where your backend server-side script is (meaning, where you want to pull the data from)
+- Place the proxy.php script somewhere on your website hosting, on the same server you want to use it from.
+- Change your front-end JavaScript to use the proxy.php instead of the backend URL.
+See POST Example section below for an example usage.

 ## Usage Examples